 Since stepping down from Parliament in 2010, Kitty has devised and managed public policy research projects, first as chief economist and director of Demos and then on a freelance basis for the Smith Institute, the Centre for London and the Social Market Foundation, among others.
 She is Chief Economics Advisor to Portland Communications and a member of The CityUK’s Independent Economists’ Group.

 Prior to entering parliament Kitty Ussher worked as an Economist at the Economist Intelligence Unit.
 She holds an MSc in Economics from Birkbeck College, University of London, and a degree in Politics and Economics from Balliol College, Oxford.

 In 2013, Kitty Ussher set up Tooley Street Research to grow an independent public policy research company.
 She is also a regular contributor to BBC Today programme and Newsnight.

-Equally qualified to give a broad economic overview as well as sector specific insight.
-She can speak also on a range of subjects some of which include: wealth and assets, tax reform, self- employment and in-work progression.
+A popular and insightful keynote speaker, equally qualified to give a broad economic overview as well as sector specific insight, Kitty Ussher can speak on a range of subjects some of which include: wealth and assets, tax reform, self- employment and in-work progression.

 • National and international economic overview and outlook

 • Sector specific economic overview

 • European economics